giadilli/giada-website/_pages/about.md

 After obtaining a master's degree in ethics and political philosophy at [Sorbonne Université](https://lettres.sorbonne-universite.fr) in 2019, I continued my doctoral research in the same faculty, joining the Sorbonne Université - CNRS mixed unit laboratory [Sciences, Normes, Democratie](https://snd.sorbonne-universite.fr/).

-I am currently an ethicist at [Hugging Face](https://huggingface.co) where I do philosophical and interdisciplinary research on AI Ethics.
+I am currently the Principal Ethicist at [Hugging Face](https://huggingface.co) where I do philosophical and interdisciplinary research on AI Ethics.

 ## projects